Tsutomu Ishizuki: Career

 From ages 3 to 13, Ishizuki learned to play violin.
 He originally wanted to be a manga artist and so went to the same high school as his idol, Akira Toriyama, and studied design.
 But he abandoned that path when Fanatic Crisis became busy at the same time, although he did design the band's album covers and merchandise.

 The first band Ishizuki joined was J'axil.
 In 1992, he got together with Kazuya and Ryuji to form Fanatic Crisis, initially being the guitarist, switching to vocals at the suggestion of the members.
 After gaining popularity in the Nagoya region and being part of the emerging Nagoya kei movement, they became successful in mid-1997 after being signed to a major record label, being called one of "the four heavenly kings of visual kei" alongside Shazna, La'cryma Christi and Malice Mizer.
 They became popular for the pop fashion styles envisioned by Ishizuki, but disbanded in 2005.
-Famous Fanatic Crisis songs that were written by the vocalist include "Hi no Tori", "Sleeper" and "Maybe true".
+Famous Fanatic Crisis songs that were written by the vocalist include "Hinotori", "Sleeper" and "Maybe true".

 Two years after Fanatic Crisis disbanded, he started working primarily as a jewelry designer, but also working in other areas of design such as fashion, architecture and art.
 He also composed some music for projects around this time, such as "evergreen Inochi no Utagoe" for the Japanese Red Cross.

 In 2012, he returned to music starting a solo career.
 His first solo work was the DVD single "365 no Kiseki", limited to 2,106 copies which sold out.
 It was followed by the single "I.S./Gin no Ame." in October.
 When asked why he returned to music, he says that the Tohoku earthquake and tsunami in 2011 touched him and he decided to go back to making music to express his feelings.
 On December 5, he released the EP Drop, which peaked at number 18 on Oricon chart and peaked at number 1 on Usen chart.
 In January 2013 he played his first solo concert at Shibuya Public Hall.
 Ishizuki said that he chose this venue because it was where Fanatic Crisis held their last concert as an independent band.
 His debut studio album Pteranosaurus was released on June 5, 2013, and was followed by the acoustic album Unproud on August 4.

 Ishizuki produced the event "vVS1.2015 ~Kinema Club no Hen~" held in Tokyo on May 3, 2015, with Merry as a special guest.
-In January 2016 he released a greatest hits album called Best Works 2012-2015 [Episode 1].
-Two years later, he released Best Works 2016-2018 [Episode 2].
+In January 2016 he released a greatest hits album called Best Works 2012–2015 [Episode 1].
+Two years later, he released Best Works 2016–2018 [Episode 2].
 On August 13, 2018, he released the album Songman in collaboration with musicians like Kiyoshi (ex. hide with Spread Beaver) and Casper.
 On December 2, the singer participated in the Hope And Live support event for people with the HIV virus.
 The EP Sōseiki was released on May 1, 2019.